overachiever-productions/S4/S4 Backups/README.md

 - 100GB of backup space on S:\ in S:\Scratch\Backups
 - 800GB of backup space on \\\\Backup-Server\ProdSQL\

-Assume that FULL backups of test1, test2, db1, and db2 consume 60GB of space daily (i.e., 60GB for all 4x databases).
+Assume that FULL backups of test1, test2, db1, and db2 consume an AVERAGE of 15GB each - or ~60GB total space - per day.

-Likewise, assume that FULL backups of ProdA consume 140GB each.
+Likewise, assume that FULL backups of ProdA consume ~140GB each (growing by about 1GB every 2 weeks).

-And that T-Log backups for db1 and db2 consume around 5GB of space each day, whereas T-Logs for ProdA consume around 20GB of space per day.
+Then, assume that T-Log backups for db1 and db2 consume around ~5GB (for both DBs) of space each day, whereas T-Logs for ProdA consume around 20GB of space per day.

 Mia is still working with management to come up with RPOs and RTOs that everyone can agree upon, but until she hears otherwise, she's going to execute T-LOG backups every 5 minutes, doesn't need DIFF backups of ProdA, and will execute FULL backups of all databases daily.